fourtytoo/gtbot/README.md

 of the Google web page, may find themselves not working any more if Google decides to change its page.
-This is for free, but it won't work for anything but interactive use; google is likely to blacklist those IP address who exploit their page with a bot.
+This is for free, but it won't work for anything but interactive use; google is likely to blacklist those IP addresses who exploit their page with a bot.

 ## Origin